-Socially, the school provides new and wide-ranging experiences for each child.
+Socially, the school provides new and wide ranging experiences for each child.
 By working together, each child is encouraged to develop essential social skills.
 In the Junior School years, we aim to develop independence and establish healthy routines and acceptable codes of discipline to carry each child through to the Middle and Senior school years.

-We would like to encourage each family to play their part in the development of strong partnerships between families and the staff.
-We value communication and encourage you to contact your child's teacher, year level coordinator or myself if you have any matters that need discussion or clarification.
+We would like to encourage each family to foster the good communication that exists between families and the staff.
+Do not hesitate to contact your child's teacher, year level coordinator or myself if you have any matters that need discussion or clarification.
 Good communication is a valuable key to success.
-We look forward to meeting all new families and getting to know you through your child's education.
+We look forward to meeting all new families and getting to know you to enable us to work in partnership through your child's education.